 I started removing all the provisions so that I could first make an inventory and then a shopping list.
 This is more tricky than for other cruises because we will be away from land, and stores, for extended periods.
 After that, I took a taxi to the compressed gas company and exchanged an almost empty Camping Gaz canister for a full one.
 I then asked the taxi to drive to Europa Point for a brief stop before returning to the marina.
 Unfortunately my camera’s batteries were spent and I was not able to take any photographs.

 After returning to Thetis, I stowed the gas canister and then removed the primary anchor from the bow and stowed it in the chain locker.
 I then walked to a large Safeway supermarket and got a supply of cheeses and cold cuts.
 The rest of the provisions on my list I got from the smaller supermarket next to the marina so that I did not have to carry them.
 These I stowed in the various bins.
 I then vacuumed the cabins and cleaned all the interior surfaces.
-Now Thetis is ready to go, all she needs is her crew.
+Now Thetis was ready to go, all she needed is her crew.

-I received an SMS from Manos that he has landed on time in Malaga and he is on his way by bus to Algeciras, from there he will take a taxi to Gibraltar.
+I received an SMS from Manos that he had landed on time in Malaga and he was on his way by bus to Algeciras, from there he will take a taxi to Gibraltar.
 He sent me another message when he got into the taxi.
 I met him at the Gibraltar/Spain border because Spanish taxis are not allowed into Gibraltar.
 We had to take a Gibraltar taxi to the marina.

 After leaving his things in the boat we walked to the customs and declared him as an addition to Thetis’ crew.
 Now we can legally depart from Gibraltar.